 Good news!
 Advanced Roadmaps for Jira Software is now available with every Data Center licence, meaning more people can access this powerful agile roadmapping tool (formerly known as Portfolio for Jira).
-Even better, the Learn for Jira team has released a new course on Advanced Roadmaps and how it works with agile project management, Jira Core and Jira Software.
-The Learn for Jira app is continually adding and updating content to ensure your teams can work together as efficiently and effectively as possible.
+Even better, we've developed a course on Advanced Roadmaps and how it works with agile project management, Jira Core and Jira Software.

 Stakeholders who aren't as involved in the day-to-day detail as the Scrum Master need to know who's working on what.
 Those responsible for a project’s overall output should have a view of the scope and the schedule, as well as the interdependencies between teams and likely delivery dates.
 The challenge is how to get this visibility without adding overhead to teams or compromising their autonomy.

 This is where agile portfolio management tools, like Advanced Roadmaps for Jira Software, can add a layer of light-touch oversight.

 Advanced Roadmaps is designed to empower teams at scale, allowing you to set business goals, track progress towards them and give everyone on the team the same visibility so that priorities are understood and shared.
 It does this by accessing Jira boards, projects and filters, presenting data in a customisable interface to allow for full oversight.

 Looking for an agile solution for larger businesses?
 Consider Jira Align, which connects the execution of work all the way up to the strategy set by leadership teams.
 Find out more in our introduction to Jira Align.